 Casting about for a life-changing experience that will completely revolutionize your existence?
 Imagine a trip to exotic Sri Lanka, itself an unforgettable experience, then combine it with the opportunity to really help Sri Lanka’s wonderful people.
 That’s what IFRE is all about: enhancing lives!

-IFRE’s Volunteer in Sri Lanka program will open your heart and mind and enrich your life forever.
+IFRE’s volunteer in Sri Lanka programs will open your heart and mind and enrich your life forever.
 Send an email for all the fascinating details.
-Exciting, rewarding Sri Lanka is truly only a few steps away!
+Sri Lanka is truly only a few steps away!

 Volunteer Work Projects and Locations